CChsu1234/2048/README.md

 ## Install

-add this in your bashrc or zshrc file
+Add this in your shell rc file

 ```bash
 source /path/to/2048